Actor George Clooney, a high-profile Biden supporter and fundraiser, asks president to leave race

 Movie star and lifelong Democrat George Clooney is adding his voice to calls for Joe Biden to leave the presidential race

-WASHINGTON -- Movie star and lifelong Democrat George Clooney added his voice to calls for Joe Biden to leave the presidential race on Wednesday.
+Movie star and lifelong Democrat George Clooney added his voice to calls for Joe Biden to leave the presidential race on Wednesday, just weeks after headlining a fundraiser that brought in a record single-night haul for the president's reelection campaign.

 Clooney said in a New York Times opinion piece that he loves Biden, but the party would lose the presidential race as well as any control in Congress with him as the nominee.